sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 - sai_tunnel_remove_map_entry when an entry from CFG_VXLAN_TUNNEL_MAP is removed.
 - sai_tunnel_remove_map, sai_tunnel_remove_tunnel_termination, sai_tunnel_remove_tunnel when the tunnel is to be removed on account of the last entry being removed.
 - VxlanTunnel object will be deleted.

+#### 4.3.2.2 P2MP Tunnel Deletion
+P2MP tunnel deletion flow is same as the existing flow where the tunnel is deleted after last vxlan-vni map or vrf-vni map is deleted.
+Additionally before the tunnel deletion, the bridge port created is deleted.

 ### 4.3.3 Per Tunnel Mapper handling